 Course selection information for the 2022 Summer Session was available in mid-March 2022, with course selection beginning March 23, 2022.
 The 2022 Fall Session and the 2023 Winter Session course list will be available July 6, 2022 on the Registrar's Office and Student Experience (ROSE) website, with course selection beginning approximately a week after release of the course timetable.

 Students should select courses as early as possible by using the web service on ACORN.

 - For courses which require the instructor's approval or which are extra to your program of study, return the completed course Add/Drop Form to the Registrar's Office and Student Experience, Registration Team.

 - Course selection does not constitute official registration in programs or courses.
 Your tuition fees must be paid to complete the process.

 - If you are unable to get into the courses of your choice, you might consider attending the first class to speak to the instructor regarding possible enrollment in the course.

 School Board Requirements

-Students should refer to the Office of the Registrar and Student Services' website about Police Checks for procedures.
+Students should refer to the Registrar's Office and Student Experience website about Police Checks for procedures.
 Please note that it can take up to three months to obtain the check.

 The Ontario College of Teachers Certification